Redirect a Default Vercel Subdomain to Your Custom Domain

 Option 2: Redirect Using vercel.json

-If you'd rather define the redirect in code (perhaps for version control, or simply because you already have vercel.json set up), you can configure it in Vercel's vercel.json file:
+If you'd rather define the redirect in code (perhaps for version control, or simply because you already have vercel.json set up), you can configure it in Vercel's vercel.json file.
+Include an explicit host condition so the rule matches only the default Vercel subdomain:

 1. Open your project and create (or update) vercel.json in the root directory.